PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 # Raising from a different country

 The reason we chose to raise in the US and to correct a US company, even as UK residents, was that we believed it would give us the best swing for the fences.
+We'd be amongst the highest concentration of founders of companies both big and small in order to learn as quickly as possible.

+It became clear, the same is true - at least for us - on the VC side.
 Not all, but the majority of UK investors we spoke with, felt the valuation was too high.
 I'd hazard a guess that we'd have \$5M post money valuation in the UK (which would have meant we'd have needed to raise a lot less), whereas we ended up raising at \$15M post.
 We can see why investors can be more risk averse - they can get into more companies if each company has a lower price.
 However, from the company's perspective, more money means you have more resource to hit a homerun, which is what has to happen for the majority of VCs to be successful.
 There is some [interesting albeit old data](https://tomtunguz.com/seed-followon-rates/) on how raising more money increases your chance of success later (although perhaps this is correlation not causation), but only up to a certain point.

 # The paperwork you'll need

 If you're raising money in the US, we'd recommend you have a US parent company.
-You can "flip" your existing company to have a US parent - this cost us $10k, which was a frustrating expense, but a necessary one that was far outweighed by raising in a more competitive market.
+You can "flip" your existing company to have a US parent - this cost us $10k, which was a frustrating expense, but a necessary one that was far outweighed in financial terms by raising in a more competitive market.

-Once the company was incorporated, we raised our entire round on [SAFEs](https://www.ycombinator.com/documents/).
-These allow investors to invest without you having to create a priced round which costs a minimum of \$25K, unless you use the [Series Seed](https://www.seriesseed.com/) paperwork.
-SAFEs are very quick to sign, with no legal work needed.
+Once the company was incorporated (which we had to do to get YC's \$150k initial investment in), we raised our entire round on [SAFEs](https://www.ycombinator.com/documents/).
+SAFEs allow investors to invest without you having to create a priced round which costs usually a minimum of \$25K or so, unless you use the [Series Seed](https://www.seriesseed.com/) paperwork.
+They are quick to sign, with no legal work needed.

 We set a cap with investors.
 We started off with a \$12M post money cap, meaning that the first \$200K or so that we raised guaranteed those investors that if our eventual priced round went over \$12M valuation, they'd get a lower price as a reward for investing early thus getting a higher fraction of the company for the same money.
 After starting with angel investors on this basis, we decided fundraising was going well so we increased the cap to \$15M.
 We were originally going to increase it to \$20M, enabling us to raise more, but we felt given the economic uncertainty as covid hit that we should take the money as fast as possible.
 It's important to note that the downside of SAFEs is that if you have a down round at the next phase of fundraising, you'll get very diluted (if if the price is lower than the cap).

 We're no affiliation other than friends, but in order to model how much of the company you're selling during this process, we used [Pulley](https://pulley.com).
 You put in all the SAFEs and you can model out a series A to check how much you've sold.
 [Sam Altman's advice](https://blog.ycombinator.com/dilution/) is to try to give up no more than 10-15% in a seed round and 15-25% in your A round.. although "it's far more important not to run out of money than almost anything else".
 We used [Clerky](https://www.clerky.com/) to generate the SAFEs and to send them for electronic signature.